 3. Digital Displays

-Having a unit with a digital display can be simpler to adjust and set.
-You’ll be able to determine your preferred temperatures and easily turn it on and off.
+Having a unit with a digital display can make it simpler to read and adjust.
+You will be able to determine your preferred temperatures and easily turn the heater on and off.
 It will also help you to monitor the energy used.

 4. Where to Buy

 Many homeowners think the best way to buy a new water heater is through your local plumber.
-However, that’s not always the case.
-We have found that going through online retailers such as Amazon and Home Depot is best.
+However, that isn’t always the case.
+We have found that buying through online retailers such as Amazon and Home Depot is best.

-You can also go through the product’s official website.
-Going this route, you can find great deals and good warranties.
+You can also access these heaters via the product’s official website.
+If you use this route, you can find great deals and the best warranties.